mautic/user-documentation/docs/getting-started/updating-in-the-browser.md

 The notification links to an announcement post which explains what the release includes.

+> 📘 Tip
+>
+> It's a good idea to read the announcement link for information about the release.
+There may be important information or steps that you may need to take before updating.

 Once you have thoroughly read the release notes, and have tested your backup Mautic instance, you can click the notification to complete the update.